 Although the primary regulatory body in the region is the UAE Securities and Commodities Authority (SCA), there are special “free” zones in popular cities like Dubai and Abu Dhabi, which are exempt from adhering to the rules and regulations imposed by this body.
 Instead, corporations operating in these zones will be regulated by the Dubai Financial Services Authority (DFSA) and Abu Dhabi Global Market (ADGM) respectively.

-Many infamous forex brokers like eToro are already opening their offices in the UAE and tweaking their services to be more sharia-compliant in order to appeal to a larger Muslim populace.
+Many known forex brokers like eToro are already opening their offices in the UAE and tweaking their services to be more sharia-compliant in order to appeal to a larger Muslim populace.

 Factors to Consider when Choosing a Forex Broker in UAE